bengray/string_search_tool/README.md

 The goal of this project was to create a basic script that would recursively search through a directory as well as all its children for files that contain a given string.

+It is designed to be accessed via a web browser, though it should work via command line as well.

 It's laid out here and offered freely with no warranty or guarantee pertaining to its fitness, security or applicability in any form either explicit or implied.
 I claim no responsibility for this code base whatsoever.

 ## License